redstreet/beancount_reds_plugins/beancount_reds_plugins/autoopen/README.md

 The above uses the 'commodity_leaves_strict' ruleset.

 TODO:
-- Account set is currently hardcoded.
+- Rulesets are currently hardcoded.
 Make it generic, based on specifiable sets of rules
   - eg: "autoopen_commodity_leaves" would be a rule that opens a specific set of accounts
   - easier expressed as python code than some string rules